 Students who exhibit any symptoms of illness will need to be picked up from school, and the respective decision tree protocols as outlined below will be implemented.

-RVSD will comply with all Public Health Orders regarding vaccinations and vaccination status verification.
-All required reportable data will be posted on the District website by October 1, 2021, and will be updated as required by Marin County Public Health.
+RVSD has complied with all Public Health Orders regarding vaccinations and vaccination status verification.
+All required reportable data has been posted on the District website by October 1, 2021, and will be updated as required by Marin County Public Health.

 Non-essential visitors, including parent volunteers will be limited.
 Essential workers will be required to adhere to all health and safety guidelines.
-Any substitutes, contractors, visitors or volunteers working directly with students should be fully vaccinated.
+Any substitutes, contractors, visitors, and volunteers working directly with students should be fully vaccinated.
 For more information about volunteering in our schools, click here.

 Again this school year, RVSD will be following Marin Health and Human Services (MHHS) School Guidelines for school operations during the Covid pandemic.
 As of August 17, 2021, MHHS recommends the following quarantine guidelines following out-of-state travel: